Just like some NHL teams, some arenas are simply different than others, most notably by design and capacity.

 Home team: Florida Panthers

 The NHL team that would become known as the Florida Panthers started off without a home arena.
 Work began in 1996 on a new arena in Sunrise, Florida, and it opened to the public in October 1998.
 Six days later, the Florida Panthers played their first game against the Tampa Bay Lightning.
 The arena changed ownership numerous times over the years before BB&T took over in 2012.
-Since then, the arena has been known as the BB&T Center.
+It become FLA Live Arena in 2021.

 The arena has hosted three major NHL events: the 2001 and 2015 NHL Entry Draft events, as well as the 2003 NHL All-Star Game.